 Saying “no” isn’t selfish.

-In fact, living a life of balance is one of the most spiritual, giving things you can do.
+In fact, living a balanced life is one of the most spiritual and generous things that you can do.

 “Anti-aging” has a desperate, fear-based sound to it – as if all aging is bad and must be halted.